Kingslywilling46/ssbu-less-lag/README.md

-Because you don't reward tantrums.
+Because you don't reward doxxers.

 Call it the InternetDog effect.